 What can I expect during prenatal visits?

-- Echocardiogram, a test that uses sound waves to produce images of the heart
+- Echocardiogram.
+This test uses sound waves to produce images of your heart.

-- Electrocardiogram, a test that records the heart's electrical activity
+- Electrocardiogram.
+This test records your heart's electrical activity.

 How can I make sure my baby is OK?